Dionvd/JCIC/README.md

 -mvn clean test
 -mvn jacoco:report

-You can run these manually through a terminal or you can add these to the Maven Build of Netbeans.
+You can run these manually through a terminal if you have Maven installed; or you can add these to the Maven Build of Netbeans.
-In Netbeans you can do this through Options -> Java -> Maven -> Edit Global Custom Goal Definitions -> Add
+In Netbeans you can do this through Options -> Java -> Maven -> Edit Global Custom Goal Definitions -> Add.
+Then, you will have to "build with dependencies".

+JaCoCo generates a website with all the data on it.
+You can find the site at target -> site -> index.html.

 # Class Structure
-Classes within the entity package are entity classes.
-These entity classes represent the data that can be transferred or shared by web services.
-Classes within the rest package are RESTful web service classes.
-Besides a few helping classes most of these classes use Spring to create a web service that shares game data.
-Classes within the exception package are custom exceptions with Spring annotations that help with better HTTP error handling.
+app : Contains application, config and threading classes for running the application. app.entity : Entity classes represent the data objects that can be stored by the application or shared by web services. app.dao : Data access layer, Spring-data Repository package. app.service : Service layer, contains service logic that validates requests. app.rest : Resource/Controller layer with Spring-web, handles incoming REST requests to access game data from outside. app.exception : Custom exceptions with Spring-web annotations that help with better HTTP error handling.

 # Credits
-Dion van Dam - Software Developing and documentation
+Dion van Dam (Finalist Intern) - Software Developing and documentation

-Martin van Amersfoorth - Project leading as product owner
+Martin van Amersfoorth (Joy of Coding, Finalist) - Project leading as product owner

-Martijn van der Maas - Tutoring and reviewing
+Martijn van der Maas (Finalist) - Tutoring and reviewing